What is the recommended medicinal cannabis dosage?

 Cannabis bioavailability varies greatly depending on your method of consumption.
 This is because different routes of administration have differing effects on the way the human body absorbs, distributes, processes, and eliminates a substance like medical cannabis.

-There are a number of different ways to take medicinal cannabis, and a number of different types and formats of cannabis that you may be prescribed.
+There are a number of different ways to take medicinal cannabis, and a number of different types and formats of medical cannabis treatment that you may be prescribed.
 We’ll explore some of these below.

 In terms of bioavailability, a 2016 study found that some medical-grade cannabis vaporisers, including the Volcano Medic by Storz & Bickel, are capable of reaching bioavailability ratings of between 50–80%.1 This makes the bioavailability of cannabis vapour (with the right vaporiser) significantly higher than other cannabis formats, which may suit medical patients who require more rapid onset and faster relief from symptoms.

 For medical uses, vaping is preferable to smoking not only because of its increased bioavailability, but because it maintains cannabinoid content and contains far fewer toxins and carcinogens.
 It is also supported by the TGA when a medical-grade dry-herb vaporiser is used.